STXT Tutorial

 The base syntax is minimal.
 Advanced semantics are added through:

-2. Basic example: a book record
+3. Basic example: a book record

-Book: Title: Modern software architecture Authors: Author: María Pérez Author: Juan García ISBN: 978-84-123456-7-8 Publisher: ACME Publishing Published: 2025-10-01 Summary >> This book offers a practical view of patterns and best practices for designing distributed and scalable systems.
+Book: Title: Modern software architecture Authors: Author: María Pérez Author: Juan García ISBN: 978-84-123456-7-8 Publisher: ACME Publishing Published: 2025-10-01 Summary >> This book offers a practical view of patterns and good practices for designing distributed and scalable systems.
 Chapter: Introduction to architecture Content >> In this chapter we present basic concepts: monoliths, microservices, and design criteria.
 Chapter: Communication between services Content >> Protocols, messaging, and integration patterns are described.

-- The hierarchy is defined only by indentation.
+- Hierarchy is defined only by indentation.

 Summary >>andContent >>are literal text blocks: their content is not interpreted as STXT.- There is no implicit type: everything is text unless it is validated.

-Example of a document with a namespace:
+Example of a document with a namespace (tutorial/book-ns.stxt):

 In this example we see the Book node that belongs to the com.acme.book namespace.